 Established in 1937, Wildwood has grown to become one of the state’s premier parks and leading municipal zoos.
 Journey more than 150 acres by foot or tour the large animal drive in your car.
 The zoo features rare twin Kodiak bears Munsey & Boda.
 Check out the newly expanded Cougar Exhibit and Welcome Center; see wolves, lynx, bald eagles, buffalo and many more animals!
 The park has miles of trails and is a favorite spot for hikers, runners and bikers.
-Accessible bathrooms are available and families and groups are welcome.
+Accessible bathrooms are available at the Welcome Center and families and groups are welcome.
 Parking is free.

 Welcome Center Animal Exhibits